-The prevalence of stray cats and dogs in the streets of Istanbul can be a bit disconcerting for someone used to such animals on leashes or kept indoors.
+The prevalence of stray cats and dogs in the streets of Istanbul can be a bit disconcerting for someone used to such animals being on leashes or kept indoors.
 This is a huge city and the cats and dogs are ubiquitous.

 These animals appear to be cared for by a great number of the populace, as opposed to individuals.
-They add something to the cityscape, including the inevitable obstacles for pedestrians.
+They add something to the cityscape, including the inevitable brown obstacles for pedestrians.